This lesson is part of the Beginner Chamorro learning path.

 In this lesson we learned how to make simple commands in Chamorro, using transitive verbs.
 If you would like more practice with the example sentences from this lesson, use this Quizlet Flashcard Deck as a supplementary study tool.

-And that concludes this lesson!
-When you are ready to continue, click the link below to navigate to the next lesson, where you will learn how to make sentences in the future tense.
+When you are ready, click the link below to continue to the next lesson, where you’ll learn how to talk about actions that you will do in the future:

 References